grafana/loki/docs/installation/helm.md

 in front of Loki.
 By adding a certificate you create an HTTPS endpoint.
 For extra security you can also enable Basic Authentication on the Ingress.

-In promtail, set the following values to communicate using HTTPS and basic
+In Promtail, set the following values to communicate using HTTPS and basic
 authentication:

 ```yaml